-The Important Roles That Families Play 2
+The Important Role That Families Play 2

-Student Medical Information and Emergency Contacts 2
+Student Medical Information, Authorized Pickups, and Emergency Contacts 2

+Medication Administration Policy 2

 Medical Action Plans 2

-Immunizations 3
+Immunizations

 Physical for Athletic Participation 3

-Preventing Illness 3
+Illness Prevention

-Sick Policy 3
+Sick Policy

 What Happens if a Student Gets Sick at School?
-4

-Injury 4
+Injury

-Lice

-COVID-19 4
+COVID-19

 COVID-19 SYMPTOMS 5

 When Does a Student Need to Quarantine or Isolate?
 6

-How do we count days?
-7

 Masking

-COVID-19 Testing 7
+COVID-19 Testing

-Case Notification 7
+COVID Case Notification

-Influenza 8
+Influenza

-FLU SYMPTOMS 8

-Prevention and Treatment for Flu 8

-RSV (Respiratory syncytial virus) 8
+RSV (Respiratory syncytial virus)

+Lice

-Appendix
+Appendix g

-Medication Administration Policy

-The Important Roles That Families Play
+The Important Role That Families Play

-Here at school we have gone to great lengths to layer multiple risk mitigation strategies to limit the spread of infectious disease.
-For these strategies to be effective, our students, staff, and families must consistently adhere to personal behaviors outside of school that reflect best practices for limiting the spread of infection.
-These best practices include staying away from those who are ill, vaccination, the use of well-fitted face masks and physical distancing when appropriate, and frequent and thorough handwashing and hygiene.
+At NGFS, we layer multiple risk mitigation strategies to limit the spread of infectious disease.
+Best practices include staying away from those who are ill, vaccination, the use of well-fitted face masks and physical distancing at appropriate times, and frequent and thorough handwashing and hygiene.

 Families play a vital role in maintaining safety at school.
 The number one safety measure is to keep a student home when sick.
-Please contact the Health team at health@ngfs.org when your student is sick or has been exposed to someone with COVID-19 or other infectious illness.
+Please contact the School Nurse at health@ngfs.org when your student is sick or has been exposed to someone with COVID-19.
 This allows us to work with you to get your student back in school as quickly as possible.

-Student Medical Information and Emergency Contacts
+Student Medical Information, Authorized Pickups, and Emergency Contacts

 Parents must complete and submit required student medical information prior to the first day of school.
-Please consider your Authorized Pickups carefully, and make sure this information is up to date.
-If your student must go home for any reason, parents/guardians or other authorized pickups should be able to pick up your student from school within 30 minutes of receiving a call from the school.
+This is done annually for the upcoming school year on the Enrollment form accessed through the ParentsWeb Family Portal.
+This also includes identifying emergency contacts and authorized pickup persons.
+Please consider your emergency contact and authorized pickup list carefully.
+If your student must go home for any reason, parents/guardians, emergency contacts, or authorized pickups should be able to pick up your student within 30 minutes of receiving a call from the school.

-If you have any changes, please update your student's information as needed at any time during the school year.
-The Student Information Form is found in the parent portal called ParentsWeb (FACTS Family portal) and can be accessed at the top of the home page of our website and on the home screen of the NGFS app.
+Please ensure that your student's information stays up to date.
+You can make updates to your student's emergency contacts and authorized pickup persons at any time during the school year on the Student Information Form in ParentsWeb Family Portal.
+The portal can be accessed at the top of the home page of our website and on the home screen of the NGFS app.